telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/code-snippets.md

 # Code Snippets

-The Code snippets dropdown (<tool name="InsertSnippet" />) is a convenient tool for inserting predefined chunks of content (HTML) like signatures, product description templates, custom tables, etc. These chunks of content are kept in the **Snippets** collection.
+The Code snippets dropdown (&lt;tool name="InsertSnippet" /&gt;) is a convenient tool for inserting predefined chunks of content (HTML) like signatures, product description templates, custom tables, etc. These chunks of content are kept in the **Snippets** collection.
 You can add to the Snippets collection declaratively, programmatically and using the ToolsFile.

 ![](images/editor-dropdowns015.png)